Frequently Asked Questions

 Is it safe to connect my wallet?

 Yes.
-Connecting your wallet via MetaMask or WalletConnect only grants the application permission to read your public address and view your token allowances.
-This is a read-only operation.
-We cannot access your private keys, sign transactions on your behalf, or move any funds.
-You will still sign every revocation transaction directly within your own wallet.
-The connection uses industry-standard protocols that are used by thousands of dApps, and we implement the same security practices as major DeFi platforms.
+Connecting via MetaMask or WalletConnect grants read-only access to your public address and approvals.
+We cannot access private keys, sign transactions, or move funds.
+You sign every revocation yourself, in your own wallet.

 What data do you collect and store?